 Engineered wood is one of the most recommended flooring options to place over radiant heating; however, each manufacturer has specific requirements and it has to be checked if compatible with your exact heating system.

 At Simple Flooring, we carry a wide variety of engineered woods that are designed to work perfectly with different radiant heating systems.
 We also have a team of experts who can help you choose the perfect flooring for your home and budget.

-Choosing engineered flooring is considered more environmentally-friendly than traditional hardwood for a few reasons.
+Choosing engineered flooring is considered more environmentally friendly than traditional hardwood for a few reasons.

 - The veneer is sliced rather than cut with a saw.
 This process produces no sawdust, which means that all of the tree’s wood can be used.
-The sawdust produced making hardwood boards is wasted wood (and adds up to a significant amount).
+The sawdust produced by making hardwood boards is wasted wood (and adds up to a significant amount).

 - Hardwood trees grow much more slowly than the trees used to make engineered flooring cores.
-Because more surface area is produced making veneer, installing traditional hardwood uses many times the amount of slow-growing tree.
+Because more surface area is produced making veneer, installing traditional hardwood uses many times the amount of slow-growing trees.
 This makes the replenishing time much longer.

 - Keeping your engineered wood flooring dirt-free

 - If possible, sweep or vacuum your engineered flooring daily.
 Use either a vacuum cleaner with a soft flooring attachment or a broom.